jsonschema-typed/jsonschema-typed/README.md

 This package provides a way to automatically produce type annotations based on [`jsonschema`-schemas](https://json-schema.org).

-Not all concepts covered by `jsonschema` is expressible within Python typing annotations.
+Not all concepts covered by `jsonschema` are expressible within Python typing annotations.
 However, most things will work like you'd expect.
 Most types are translated trivially (`integer`, `number`, `string`, `array`, `boolean` and `null`).
 The interesting type is `object`, which is translated into a [``TypedDict``](https://www.python.org/dev/peps/pep-0589/).